 Also, now is the time to shut off the cylinder drain cocks, but leave the blower on at a very light level.
 Be sure to also check the water level on the gauge.
-If the water level is low add water using the tender pump or Goodall valve.
+If the water level is low, that is, at or below the red line, add water using the tender pump or Goodall valve.
 This can happen because the usage of the blower while building steam pressure was not made back up, and the short run did not give the axle pump time to fill much.
-Double check that the bypass is closed, shut off the blower and you are ready to open the throttle and begin running in earnest.
+Double check that the lubricator is open about 1/8 to 1/4 turn and the bypass is closed, shut off the blower and you are ready to open the throttle and begin running in earnest.

 You will need to keep an eye on the water gauge as the axle pump will begin to bring the level up towards the top nut.
 Because the level of the fire in the firebox is constantly changing states, from blanketed with fresh coal to a roaring fire, it is not practical to try to set the pump bypass to exactly compensate for consumption.
-When the level approaches the top nut of the gauge, open the bypass, when it approaches the bottom close the bypass.
+When the level approaches the top nut of the gauge, open the bypass, when it approaches the red line close the bypass.
 You do not need to stop the engine to open or close the bypass, it is easily manipulated on the fly.

 After another 300 or so feet of travel, stop the locomotive, crack the blower on, and check the firebox.
 How often you need to add coal will depend on several factors.
 How hard the engine is working, the quality of the coal you are using and how much coal you added the time before.
+I have found that firing on a more regular basis works best.
 When you let the fire drop too low, the heavier blanket of new coal does not have sufficient heat available to readily begin combustion, and pressure will fall.
 This can sometimes be avoided by running with the blower, but regular and even firing works best